 - --profile profile_id allows you to select which backup profile you would like to use for the scheduled backup.
 The profile_id is the numeric profile ID you can see in your Control Panel page. - --description "Your description" allows you set a backup description different than the default.
 Do not forget to enclose your description in double quotes, or this parameter will not work!
-Since Akeeba Backup 3.1 the description supports Akeeba Backup's file naming "variables", e.g. [SITE], [DATE] and [TIME].
-These variables are documented in the Output Directory configuration option's description.
-This allows you to use them in conjunction with this parameter to provide flexible backup descriptions.

-- --override "keyname=value" allows you to override profile configuration variables.
+Since Akeeba Backup 3.1 the description supports Akeeba Backup's backup naming variables, e.g. [SITE], [DATE] and [TIME].
+This allows you to use them in conjunction with this parameter to provide flexible backup descriptions. - --override "keyname=value" allows you to override profile configuration variables.
 This parameter can appear an unlimited number of times in the command line.
 It can be used, for example, to provide the username and password to your cloud storage service in the command line, without having to store it in the backup profile's configuration, therefore never storing it in database and hiding it from other administrators.
 Please take a look at the "Overriding configuration variables" subsection for more information. - --quiet will suppress all output except warnings and error messages.
 If the backup runs successfully you get no output at all.
 Note: this option was added in Akeeba Backup Professional 3.3.4.